SoftwareTrinkets/software-trinkets-website/content/posts/PublishCubeRun/index.md

 ## Introduction

-In the [last post](../babylonjs) I've made a small game, but what use is a game if noone can play it?
-So in this post I'm going to document how to publishing something like this.
+In the [last post](../babylonjs) I've made a small game, but what use is a game if no-one can play it?
+So in this post I'm going to document how to publish something like this.
 I've never done that before with BabylonJS, so we're going to find out how that'll work.
 I have the following rough plan:
 - generate a new babylon project on my local machine
 - have it 'build' a html page??
 - upload that to Itch.io
 But we'll see what actually happens.

-## Immidiately adding to the scope of the game
+## Immediately adding to the scope of the game
-So something that bugged me while showing my game to other is that I can run it on my phone, but I can't interact.
-It's such a small thing to fix, let's quickly include that.
-I'm going to do this super quick and not very clean since this wasn't the plan.
+So something that bugged me while showing my game to other is that I can run it on my phone, but I can't interact with it.
+It's such a small thing to fix, so I'll just quickly add that.
 Here's what I added to make it work:

     scene.onPointerObservable.add((pointerInfo) => {